Est. 1959 Intermediate

 Banking Systems

-95% of ATM transactions and the majority of credit card processing worldwide run on COBOL code written decades ago.
+According to widely cited industry estimates, the majority of ATM and credit card transaction processing worldwide reportedly runs on COBOL code written decades ago.

 Government Benefits